dmachard/coredns-gslb/README.md

 What it does:
 - **Health monitoring** of your backends with HTTP(S), TCP, ICMP, MySQL, gRPC, or custom Lua checks
+- **Reusable healthcheck profiles**: Define health check templates and reference them by name in your backends
 - **Geographic routing** using MaxMind GeoIP databases or custom location mapping
 - **Load balancing** with failover, round-robin, random, or GeoIP-based selection
 - **Adaptive monitoring** that reduces healthcheck frequency for idle records